diskuv/dkml-workflows-monorepo-example/duniverse/dune_/doc/hacking.rst

      Dune_lang.Syntax.create ~name:"coq" ~desc:"the coq extension (experimental)"
       [ ((0, 1), `Since (1, 9)); ((0, 2), `Since (2, 5)) ]

-The list provides which versions of the syntax are provided and which version of Dune introduced them.
+The list provides which versions of the syntax are provided, and in which version of dune they were introduced.

-Such languages must be enabled in the ``dune`` project file separately:
+Such languages must be enabled in the dune-project separately:

 .. code:: scheme

-   (lang dune 3.4)
+   (lang dune 2.9)
    (using coq 0.2)

 If such extensions are experimental, it's recommended that they pass ``~experimental:true``, and that their versions are below 1.0.

-We also recommend that such extensions introduce stanzas or fields of the form ``ext_name.stanza_name`` or ``ext_name.field_name`` to clarify which extensions provide a certain feature.
+It's also recommended that such extensions introduce stanzas or fields of the form ``ext_name.stanza_name`` or ``ext_name.field_name`` to make it clear to the user which extensions is providing a certain feature.

 Dune Rules
 ==========